K was 6 years old when he first came to see me. He used a few words. All nouns. Not always identifiable.

 As we worked through his program his mum sent feedback via email.

-This area continues to improve and Kieran is doing really well with his verbal and non-verbal communication.
+This area continues to improve and K is doing really well with his verbal and non-verbal communication.
 We stopped keeping track of his individual words some months ago and he has also lost many of his made up words, some of which were very quirky!

 His receptive language appears to be very good as well.